jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 ![image](https://github.com/user-attachments/assets/aec62aec-6f51-47e7-ba11-49370c404ef4)

-12. Remove/comment/whatever and in its place, put this block:**
+12. Remove or comment that block and in its place, put this block.
+##### The regex is basically looking for domains with more than one (1) period and splitting them.
+Feel free to remove the info debug lines.
 ```
             my $dot_count = ($host =~ tr/.//);
             if ($dot_count < 1) {